 Hotel Fitness Centers

 Looking for a full-fledged workout?
 Or maybe just trying to get some exercise on days when the air quality is particularly bad?
 One great option is a day pass to a hotel fitness center.
 There is no shortage of hotels in the capital city with quality fitness centers.
-See our Beijing Hotels pages.
+See our Beijing's Best Business Hotels.

 Looking for something more than just a treadmill and a couple dumbbells?
 The Kerry Centre sports facility is truly something to behold, complete with tennis courts, a 35-meter lap pool, and a 235-meter running/rollerblading track.